All right, news roundup and information overload hour 800-941.

 And they're listening.

-They're paying attention in the news.
+They're paying attention to the news.

-We've had all these farmers and all these ranchers calling the show, telling us what's happening on the ground and warning America, and now we're beginning to see what's happening, especially there's that story from earlier the week that we covered about corn, uh, the corn yield this year is gonna be extremely low.
+And now we're beginning to see what's happening, especially there's that story from earlier the week that we covered about corn, the corn yield this year is going to be extremely low.

-And the same with soybeans, that's gonna be extremely low.
+And the same with soybeans.

 Ranchers are, we read stories about it almost every day.

-These poor guys are selling off their entire herd, and they're getting out of the business because they're losing money, and they can't make money anymore because everything's so expensive.
+These poor guys are selling off their entire herd and they're getting out of the business because they're losing money and they can't make money anymore because everything's so expensive.

 And farmers are saying the same thing.